jibrinx/jibrinx.github.io/index.md

 ## Recent News

 Find out what I have been up to recently on  <a rel="me" href="https://linkedin.com/in/jibrinx"  target="_blank">LinkedIn</a>
 - **[Apr.
-2025]** I have been selected as a FutureKind AI fellow where I will be leveraging AI to improve Animal welfare
-- **[Apr.
 2025]** I have been selected to participate in the Data Science Africa 2025 Summer School and Workshop, taking place at the University of Ibadan, Nigeria, from June 2nd to 6th, 2025.
 - **[Mar.
 2025]** I'm excited to announce that I'll be hosting my very first Spring ACX Everywhere Meetup in Jos, Nigeria on <b> April 18th! </b> It’ll be a space for thoughtful conversation, new ideas, and great people.
 You can find more details and RSVP on the event page on <a href= "https://www.lesswrong.com/events/u6pEyjcXCnSpyyzbo/jos-acx-meetups-everywhere-spring-2025"  target="_blank"> LessWrong </a>
 - **[Mar.
 2025]** I will be visiting the University of Texas Medical branch at Galveston, Texas as a Research trainee starting in Fall 2025.